Department of Molecular Biology and Biotechnology,

 - 2 years part-time

-A 2:1 BSc honours degree or equivalent in a relevant science, engineering or maths subject.
+A 2:1 BSc honours degree or equivalent in a biological science.
+We will consider applicants from other science, engineering or maths backgrounds on a case-by-case basis.

 English language requirements